-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 Exclusion strategy: The fund applies sustainability criteria in the form of an exclusion strategy.
-The strategy includes issuers with production and distribution of controversial weapons, nuclear weapons, weapons and military equipment, alcohol, tobacco, cannabis, pornography, commercial gambling, fossil fuels, as well as companies with verified violations of international norms and conventions related to human rights, the environment, employee rights or anti-corruption and anti-bribery.
+The strategy includes bonds and interest-bearing instruments that finance the production and distribution of weapons and military equipment, alcohol, tobacco, cannabis, pornography, commercial gambling, fossil fuels, issuers involved in controversial weapons or nuclear weapons, or issuers with verified violations of international norms and conventions related to human rights, the environment, employee rights or anti-corruption and anti-bribery.